 User activity and actions

-If you are tracking all important user actions using custom events, you can build all sorts of useful reports in both Google Analytics or in your favorite BI platform.
+If you are tracking all important user actions using custom events, you can build all sorts of useful reports in both Google Analytics and in your favourite BI platform.

 The activity of all users example: